veillette/physics-book/contents/ch10AngularMomentumAndItsConservation.md

 ### Section Summary

-* Every rotational phenomenon has a direct translational analog , likewise angular momentum $$ L $$ can be defined as $$ L=I \omega. $$
+* Every rotational phenomenon has a direct translational analog, likewise angular momentum $$ L $$ can be defined as $$ L=I \omega. $$
 * This equation is an analog to the definition of linear momentum as $$ p=mv $$.
   The relationship between torque and angular momentum is $$ \text{net}\tau